Judge upholds protection for gray wolves in California

-LOS ANGELES (AP) — A California judge has upheld protection for gray wolves under the state’s Endangered Species Act, rejecting a challenge from ranchers and farmers.
+LOS ANGELES (AP) — A California judge on Monday upheld protection for gray wolves under the state’s Endangered Species Act, rejecting a legal challenge from ranchers and farmers who fear the predators will threaten their livestock.

-The judge in San Diego ruled Monday that California was right to list the wolves as endangered in 2014.
+The judge in San Diego ruled that California was right to list the wolves as endangered in 2014.
+A lawsuit on behalf of the California Farm Bureau Federation and the California Cattlemen’s Association argued the listing was arbitrary because there are so few wolves in the state.

-The California Farm Bureau Federation and the California Cattlemen’s Association sued, arguing that the listing was arbitrary because there are so few wolves in California.
+Calls and emails to the groups seeking comment on the ruling weren’t immediately returned.

-Calls to the groups seeking comment weren’t immediately returned.
+A wolf known as OR-7 made headlines in 2011 when it traveled south from Oregon — making it the first known wolf in California since 1924.
+One of OR-7’s offspring has become the breeding male of the only known wolf pack in California.
+Two of OR-7’s female pups also ventured into the Golden State, and one has traveled as far south as Lake Tahoe.

 Most Read Nation & World Stories